cmhealGT/python-clean-temp-csv/README.md

 - Create a 'cleaned' file
 - Remove uninformative columns
 - Short descriptions of racks
-- Convert timestamp text to some numeric standard
+- Convert timestamp text to some numeric standard (perhaps unnecessary)

 ## Inputs from file
 - Device (usually a combination of room, rack, device, and IP address)